Table of Contents

 The symptoms of tuberous sclerosis are different for different people.
 Some people may have mild symptoms.
-They have normal intelligence and don’t have seizures.
 Others may have intellectual disabilities and seizures that are hard to control.

 What causes tuberous sclerosis?

 Tuberous sclerosis is a genetic condition.
-Changes (or mutations) in either the TSC1 or TSC2 gene cause the disease.
-Because it is genetic, it can be passed from a parent to a child, or inherited.
-If one parent has tuberous sclerosis, every child born to that parent has a 50% chance of inheriting the disease.
+That means it is caused a change in your genes, the elements that make your body.
+Sometimes, it can be passed down through a family.
+If one parent has it, every child born to that parent has up to a 50% chance of inheriting it, too.
 But in most cases of the disease, there is no family history.
-It is a new mutation that causes it.

 How is tuberous sclerosis diagnosed?

-There are several tests doctors may do if you or your child are showing symptoms of tuberous sclerosis.
-They may do a CT scan or MRI of the head to look for tumors in the brain.
-They may do a CT scan of your chest or an echocardiogram of your heart to look for tumors.
+Your doctor will talk with you about your symptoms and health history.
+They may order several tests.
+They may do a CT scan or MRI of your head.
+They may do a CT scan of your chest or an echocardiogram of your heart.
 They may also do an ultrasound of the kidneys.
 Sometimes your doctor might perform an ultraviolet light examination of your skin.
-This helps identify the white spots on the skin that can come with tuberous sclerosis.
+This helps identify if you have white spots on your skin that can come with tuberous sclerosis.

-It is possible to diagnose the disease in an infant, especially one with benign heart tumors or seizures.
+It is possible to diagnose the disease in an infant, especially one with a benign heart tumor or seizures.
 But many times, children aren’t diagnosed until they are older and other symptoms start to appear.

 Can tuberous sclerosis be prevented or avoided?

-There is no known way to prevent or avoid getting tuberous sclerosis.
-If you have a family history of the disease and you want to have children, talk to your family doctor.
-He or she can refer you to a genetic counselor or medical geneticist.
-These specialists in genetics can help you decide what to do.
+There is no way to prevent or avoid tuberous sclerosis.
+If you have a family history of the disease and you want to have children, talk to your doctor.
+They may refer you to a genetic counselor or medical geneticist.

 Tuberous sclerosis treatment

 There is no cure for tuberous sclerosis.
-But your doctor can treat many of the symptoms.
-For example:
+However, your doctor can treat many of the symptoms:

-- Medicine can help control some seizures.
+- Seizures: Medicine may control these.
 Some children may need surgery on their brain to help with seizures.

-- Small growths on the face can be removed with laser treatment, though they do tend to come back.
+- Small growths on the face: These can be removed with laser treatment, though they do tend to come back.

-- Brain tumors can be treated with medicine.
+- Brain tumors: These can be treated with medicine.

 Living with tuberous sclerosis

-Tuberous sclerosis is a lifelong condition.
-Many people who have it live a normal life.
+Tuberous sclerosis is a lifelong condition, though many people who have it live a normal life.
 Their symptoms are mild or can be treated by their doctor.
 If symptoms are more severe, the disease can have more of an impact on your life.
-Children who have uncontrollable seizures or a severe mental disability may need assistance for the rest of their lives.
+For example, children who have uncontrollable seizures or a severe mental disability may need assistance for the rest of their lives.

 Anyone who has tuberous sclerosis is at higher risk of developing complications related to brain tumors or kidney lesions.
 That is why it is important to see your doctor regularly.
-He or she can help monitor your symptoms and catch complications early.
+They can help monitor your symptoms and catch complications early.

 Questions to ask your doctor

 - My child is having seizures.
-Does he or she have tuberous sclerosis?
+Do they have tuberous sclerosis?